 The Reflection Pool

 The Lincoln Memorial Reflection Pool can be seen at the bottom of the stairs at the main east entry.
-It is a long, rectangular pool about 18 inches deep and over a third of a mile long and over 150 feet wide.
+It is a long, rectangular pool about 18 inches thick and over a third of a mile long and over 150 feet wide.
 It is a large, beautiful pool that adds drama and a sense of calm over the area.
 The night lighting is spectacular, and it is a peaceful yet powerful place to visit as dusk approaches.
 Walking paths can be found along the north and south areas of the reflection pool at the Lincoln Memorial.
-The pool provides the quiet opportunity to walk in a sense of calm, paying respect to the many national events such as Martin Luther King Jr’s “I Have a Dream” speech at the memorial or just to the other memorials nearby, and to President Lincoln himself, who was taken before his time and did many great things for this country.
+The pool provides the quiet opportunity to walk in the sense of calm.
+Paying respect to the many national events such as Martin Luther King Jr’s “I Have a Dream” speech at the memorial.
+Or just to the other memorials nearby, and to President Lincoln himself, who was taken before his time and did many great things for this country.